Preppy

 If this is in a file called, say, template.prep

-, you can invoke it like this:
+, you can invoke it using python code like this:

 mymodule = preppy.getModule('template.prep')